2023 Schools Highly Focused on African Studies Major in North Carolina

 Top 2 Most Focused Colleges for African Studies in North Carolina

 You’ll join some of the best and brightest minds around if you attend Davidson College.
 The school came in at #1 for the Schools Highly Focused on African Studies Major in North Carolina.
-Davidson is a small private not-for-profit school situated in Davidson, North Carolina.
-It awarded 7 ’s African studies degrees in 2020-2021.
+Davidson College is a private not-for-profit institution located in Davidson, North Carolina.
+The school has a small population, and it awarded 4 ’s degrees in 2021-2022.

-Full Davidson African Studies Report
+Full Duke University African Studies Report

 Notes and References